 Ibn Katheer in his commentary on this verse:

-“The intending meaning of the ten nights is the first ten days of Dhul Hijjah as has been stated by Ibn ‘Abbas, Ibn Az-Zubair, Mujahid, as well as others from the pious Predecessors and those who came after them”
+“The intending meaning of the ten nights is the first 10 days of Dhul Hijjah as has been stated by Ibn ‘Abbas, Ibn Az-Zubair, Mujahid, as well as others from the Pious Predecessors and those who came after them”

 “This day I have perfected for you, your religion and completed My favors upon you and have approved for you Islam as religion.”
 (Quran, Al-Maidah:3)

 These 10 days fall at the end of the well-known months of Hajj